insideMan15/Textbook-of-Operating-System-Concepts-/ch3/Charpter_Exercises.md

 - C: 2600
 - D: 2603<br>

-**3.14 Give an example of a situation in which ordinary pipes are more suitable than named pipes and an example of a situation in which named pipes are more suitable than ordinary pipes.**
+**3.14 Give an example of a situation in which ordinary pipes are more suitable than named pipes and an example of a situation in which named pipes are more suitable than ordinary pipes.**<br>
-**3.8 Using the program shown in Figure 3.30, explain what the output will be at LINE A.**<br>
+- situation(ordinary > named):
+  - Unidirectional communication.
+  - parent-child relationship for process required
+- situation(named > ordinary):
+  - a named pipe for serveral processes and serveral writers
+  - pipe is needed after communication terminated<br>

+**3.15 Consider the RPC mechanism.
+Describe the undesirable consequences that could arise from not enforcing either the “at most once” or “exactly once” semantic.
+Describe possible uses for a mechanism that has neither of these guarantees.**<br>
+- possible consequences: when network problems occur, the RPC will executes requests repeatedly.<br>

-**3.8 Using the program shown in Figure 3.30, explain what the output will be at LINE A.**<br>
+**3.16 Using the program shown in Figure 3.35, explain what the output will be at lines X and Y.**<br>

 **3.8 Using the program shown in Figure 3.30, explain what the output will be at LINE A.**<br>